Have an Authentic Wisconsin Meal at Dinner on the Farm

 You might already know Enos Farm as the Driftless Area favorite food caterer for concerts highlighting local musicians at the nearby Sh*tty Barn.
 An intimate tradition since 2011, Enos Farms’ annual Harvest Moon Dinner is slated for mid-September this year.
 In 2015, 40 guests watched a lunar eclipse together around the bonfire after their feast was over.

-Also in Spring Green, check out the new Farm Dinner Series at Frank Lloyd Wright’s Taliesin, continuing from June to late August and early October.
+Also in Spring Green, check out the new Farm Dinner Series at Frank Lloyd Wright’s Taliesin, continuing from late August, mid September and early October.
 The series highlights Wright's cultural, natural and agricultural connections to the landscape that inspired him.

 In its Farm Flavors Dinner Series’ third year, Meuer Farms has enlisted a local chef in creating a menu of both farm favorites and wild-foraged food.
 Meals are offered the third Thursday of each month May through September.